tizenorg/platform.upstream.nodejs/doc/api/child_process.markdown

 2. The process could not be killed, or
 3. Sending a message to the child process failed for whatever reason.

+Note that the `exit`-event may or may not fire after an error has occured.
+If you are listening on both events to fire a function, remember to guard against calling your function twice.

 See also [`ChildProcess#kill()`](#child_process_child_kill_signal) and [`ChildProcess#send()`](#child_process_child_send_message_sendhandle).